applicationpatterns/java_apps/libcomp/README_libcomp.md

-this module compares a list of nested objects
+this library module compares a list of nested objects

 ```
 ComparableNode